css-modules/cssm-rails/README.md

 ## Usage

-### Stylesheets

-The deault CSS modules plugins are `postcss-modules-extract-imports`, `postcss-modules-scope`, `postcss-modules-values`.
+The default CSS modules plugins are `postcss-modules-extract-imports`, `postcss-modules-scope`, `postcss-modules-values`.
 All CSS is global by default, so that the CSS Modules won't affect the current CSS.
 A good idea might be to later implement new extensions (`.css.m`, `.sass.m`, `.scss.m` for example) whose content would be local by default.

 ```css